FabianHinder/Creating-Drift-Benchmarks/README.md

 * scikit-learn, river

 ## Usage
 Run all experiments via the `Run_Benchmarks.py` script.
-One analysis of the resutls is presented in `Analyze.ipynb`.
+One analysis of the results is presented in `Analyze.ipynb`.

 ## Cite

-Cite out paper
+Cite our paper

 ```
 currently under review